haplo-org/haplo-safe-view-templates/README.md

 That single value may be a list, eg `<div class=["name1" otherClass]>`, in which case, a space separated value will be generated.
 If `otherClass` is missing, just `<div class="name1">` will be output.
 If the attribute value is a list which evaluates as empty, the attribute will be omitted from the output entirely.

+Use the concat() function if you want to generate an attribute value which doesn't have automatic spaces inserted, for example, `<input type="text" name=concat("item" n)>`.

 Functions can be used for attribute values.

 To specify attributes at runtime, you can use the `*` operator to expand a dictionary into attributes.
 For example `<div *attrs>` with a view of `{"attrs":{"a","b"}}` would be rendered as `<div a="b">`.